-Taking the life of another, either intentionally or through an act of negligence, is a serious crime in Florida.
+Taking the life of another, either intentionally or through an act of negligence, is a serious crime in Fort Lauderdale.
 Many people don’t realize that someone’s death could result in criminal and civil charges against the offender.
 Felony criminal charges and prison sentences can await those who take lives intentionally.
 Civil penalties, however, may also await convicted offenders.
 It is possible for someone’s death to result in no criminal charges but significant civil penalties.

 After the death of a loved one from another’s negligence, speak with a Fort Lauderdale wrongful death attorney about your options.
 While you take time to grieve, trust a professional with the necessary skills and experience to help you with the legal aspect of your case.

 Florida Negligance Laws

 Fort Lauderdale plaintiffs seeking retribution for loved ones’ wrongful deaths must abide by Florida’s laws.
 The state sets time limits and other restrictions for filing.
 There are also rules regarding what damages the plaintiff may recover and how to go about filing in Fort Lauderdale.
 Speaking with an attorney can give you more in-depth information about wrongful death claims.
 Here’s an overview of the most pressing laws:

 - Grounds for filing.
 Florida Statute Section 768.19 explains that wrongful death is a death that the “wrongful act, negligence, default, or breach of contract” another causes.
 If the deceased person could have brought a personal injury lawsuit had he/she survived the accident, one likely has grounds for a wrongful death lawsuit.